-Senate Bill (SB) 1177 (Galgiani, Chapter 591, Statutes of 2016), authorized the Medical Board of California (Board) to establish a PHWP with the goal of providing early identification of, and appropriate interventions to support rehabilitation from, substance abuse to ensure physicians remain able to practice medicine in a manner that will not endanger the public and will maintain the integrity of the medical profession.
-SB 1177, under Business and Professions Code (BPC) section 2340.2(e), requires the PHWP to comply with the Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (Uniform Standards) as adopted by the Substance Abuse Coordination Committee (SACC) of DCA pursuant to BPC section 315.
+Senate Bill (SB) 1177 (Galgiani, Chapter 591, Statutes of 2016), authorized the Medical Board of California (Board) to establish a Physician and Surgeon Health and Wellness Program (PHWP) with the goal of providing early identification of, and appropriate interventions to support rehabilitation from, substance abuse to ensure physicians remain able to practice medicine in a manner that will not endanger the public and will maintain the integrity of the medical profession.
+SB 1177, under Business and Professions Code (BPC) section 2340.2(e), requires the PHWP to comply with the Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (Uniform Standards) as adopted by the Substance Abuse Coordination Committee (SACC) of the Department of Consumer Affairs (DCA) pursuant to BPC section 315.
+A copy of the Uniform Standards is attached.